what is a sweet type of vinegar

 Sherry vinegar is often compared to balsamic, which is the more well-known of the two, but not necessarily always the better option.
 According to Serious Eats, sherry vinegar is more affordable than the Italian stuff (and even some of its cheaper imitations).
 Despite rules around both vinegars production, youre more likely to end up finding real sherry vinegar at the grocery store, compared to balsamic.
 As Bon Appétit says, “the stuff you find in stores labeled sherry vinegar varies comparatively less in quality and has fewer low-quality imitators.”

 Vinegar may not seem like the most exciting pantry staple.
-After purchasing a bottle, you store it in a cupboard where it might remain for years.
-It doesn’t seem to be as tasty as seasonings or as necessary as oils.
+You buy a bottle, you put it in the cupboard, and it may stay there for years to come.
+It doesnt seem as essential as oils, nor as delicious as seasonings.
 Plus, the many different kinds available can cause confusion.

 Like other kinds of vinegar, you can use black vinegar to improve recipes like salad dressings or sauces.
 By doing so, you “will brighten the flavor and prevent the food from feeling too heavy” (via The Daring Kitchen).